 You may have noticed your vet, fellow pup owners, even strangers at the dog park talking about canine diabetes lately.
 There’s a seeming rise in dogs getting the diagnosis, but why?
 And what can we do about it?
 Dogs can help humans with diabetes, thanks to their amazingly sensitive noses they can detect an abnormal drop in blood sugar.
 But how can we help them?
 We sniffed out the latest research on this common—but manageable—disease.

-Canine diabetes is surprisingly common, especially among such breeds as Pugs, Miniature Schnauzers, and Samoyeds.
+Diabetes in dogs is surprisingly common, especially among such breeds as Pugs, Miniature Schnauzers, and Samoyeds.
 While we don’t know why these particular breeds are more at-risk, the fact that diabetes tends to show up in certain breeds suggests there’s a genetic underpinning to the disease.
 And in one report published by Banfield Pet Hospital, which analyzed medical data from 2.5 million dogs who visited its hospitals, canine diabetes has increased 80 percent since 2006 (although these stats don’t necessarily indicate causation).

 “It seems there’s an interest in canine diabetes because of the rise in humans,” says Rebecca Hess, DVM, a professor of internal medicine at the University of Pennsylvania’s School of Veterinary Medicine, who adds that there’s no peer-reviewed evidence that dog diabetes is on the rise.
 “But it’s very manageable, and dogs should have a good quality of life while living with diabetes.”
 You just need to learn the signs—and know how to treat the symptoms.